isaac-maya/essays/content/posts/drafts/shell-functions.md

-3. **Advanced Functions:**

-   Bash functions can also be used to manipulate variables in the parent script.
+## 3. Manipulate variables in the parent script.
 Here's an example where a function modifies a global variable:

    ```bash
    my_var="Original value"